-White House to face key decisions on climate, eldercare if bipartisan deal with GOP emerges
+White House to face key decisions on climate, elder care if bipartisan deal with GOP emerges

-A second bipartisan group of lawmakers, meanwhile, is readying its own backup plan that is also likely to jettison some key climate and eldercare policies pushed by the White House.
-If centrists in both parties strike a deal, Biden would likely be forced to choose between accepting a compromise that leaves out these proposals, or rejecting a bipartisan infrastructure deal aides have long sought as a political triumph.
+A second bipartisan group of lawmakers, meanwhile, is readying its own backup plan that is also likely to jettison some key climate and elder-care policies pushed by the White House.
+If centrists in both parties strike a deal, Biden probably would be forced to choose between accepting a compromise that leaves out these proposals, or rejecting a bipartisan infrastructure deal aides have long sought as a political triumph.

 If they choose to embrace a narrower package, senior Democrats have said they would come back after the bipartisan deal and pass an additional package with the remaining priorities.
 But concerns have grown among some allies of the White House that doing so will prove difficult in a narrowly divided Congress.